OCT 3D Scan Guide

 Why do an OCT scan?

 OCT scans can help detect sight-threatening conditions earlier.
-Even if your eyes are healthy, having an OCT scan is beneficial for the future as we are able to make comparisons over time and monitor trends and changes.
+Even if your eyes are healthy, having an OCT scan is beneficial for the future as we are able to make comparisons and monitor trends and changes in your eyes over time.
 This allows us to detect potential eye conditions early and refer you on for sight saving treatment sooner.

 What conditions can an OCT scan diagnose?